Dr. Alex Stone, DPT, CSCS

 Bob and Brad D6 Pro

-The Bob and Brad D6 Pro is an advanced device with a 16mm stroke length, which makes it more percussive than vibrational – a setup that might work well for those with itchy skin (albeit we are not sure).
+The Bob and Brad D6 Pro is the best percussive massager, an alternative to the expensive Theragun Pro.
+It is an advanced device with a 16 mm stroke length, which makes it more of a percussive therapy than vibrational—a setup that might work well for those with itchy skin (although we are not sure).

-The attachments are great, and we suggest trying out the foamy dampener head or the air-cushioned one, both of which are soft and gentle.
+The attachments are excellent, and we suggest trying out the foamy dampener head or the air-cushioned one, both of which are soft and gentle.

-While we’re not completely convinced that this is the best pick for itchy skin, it’s a solid option for those looking for an advanced massage gun.
+While we’re not entirely convinced that this is the best pick for itchy skin, it’s a solid option for those looking for an advanced sports massager.

-The price is $249.99, so it might be a bit pricier than other options.
-But if you’re looking for a high-quality device, it could be worth the investment.
+The price is $249.99, so it might be pricier than other options.
+But it could be worth the investment if you’re looking for a high-quality device.
+This muscle massager has a five-position rotational head for directional pressure on a muscle.

-Itchy after Theragun?
-Well, you are not alone.
+Firstly, you are not alone.
 People have reported feeling itchy after using Theraguns.
-But don’t worry, we’ve got some recommendations for you.
+Here’s what we recommend.

-First up, as your Theragun device choice we suggest Theragun mini.
-It has a 12mm stroke length, which matches the Urikar Pro 2 and Opove M3 Pro 2.
+Try the Theragun Mini as your device of choice.
+Its 12mm stroke length matches the Urikar Pro 2 and Opove M3 Pro 2.

-It’s also the least aggressive of all the Theraguns, making it a good fit for those with itchy skin.
+It’s also the least aggressive of all the Theraguns, making it a good choice for people and athletes with itchy skin.

 Plus, it’s compatible with all Theragun attachments, so you can choose a dampener head or even a SuperSoft attachment to make the experience even gentler.

-The Theragun Mini is also a great choice for its portability.
-It’s light, small, and quiet, making it easy to use on-the-go.
-And with its great quality, you can be sure you’re getting a reliable and effective massage gun.
+The Theragun Mini is also an excellent choice for its portability.
+It’s light, small, and quiet, making it easy to use on the go.
+With its great quality, you can be sure you’re getting a reliable and effective one that can be used as a Tennis elbow massager.

 We also recommend trying out the TheraOne Soothe CBD5 massage oil we mentioned earlier.
-Its high-potency, USDA Certified organic CBD formula is designed to ease tension and support stress relief.
-And with all-natural essential oils like lavender, eucalyptus, and golden jojoba, it’s a great option to soothe your skin and your mind.
+Its high-potency, USDA-certified organic CBD formula is designed to ease tension and support natural pain relief.
+With all-natural essential oils like lavender, eucalyptus, and golden jojoba, it’s a great option for soothing your skin and mind.

 Summary